mattchutwo/MicroRAM/README.md

 Here `25` is the desired length of the trace.
 This will output the CBOR binary encoding of:

 * The compiled MicroRAM program
-* The parameters passed to circuit generations:
+* The parameters passed to circuit generation:
   * Number of registers
   * trace length (i.e. 25)
   * Sparsity information